Dyskolos: Thematic Analysis

 This then leads to a debate on the historical validity of class-divided marriages, with Cox using the example of Demochares of Leuconoion, a city dweller, marrying off his daughter to an unnamed land owner in the same Phyle, among other examples, to establish the existence of city-rural intermarriages.
-Furthermore, she notes the example of an inter-class marriage between Eteoboutad Lycurgus IV and Callisto, a woman of higher class who's land was relatively close to his, as well as Lycurgus' granddaughter, who married Cleombrotus II, who had family that owned nearby land.
-With its validity established, she then goes on to note the reasons for these relationships, with her using the example of an oration, Lysias 19, in order highlight popular sentiments towards such acts as a matter of "allying oneself to a family of small or smaller means but of good repute", as shown through the speaker's family marrying off their daughters to lower class men of relative renown.
+Furthermore, she notes the example of an inter-class marriage between Eteoboutad Lycurgus IV and Callisto, a woman of higher class whose land was relatively close to his, as well as Lycurgus' granddaughter, who married Cleombrotus II, who had family that owned nearby land.
+With its validity established, she then goes on to note the reasons for these relationships, with her using the example of an oration, Lysias 19, in order highlight popular sentiments towards such acts as a matter of "allying oneself to a family of small or smaller means but of good repute", as shown through the speaker's family marrying off their daughters to lower-class men of relative renown.